Feeding America COVID-19 Response Fund

 Pictured (left to right): Julia Skamarycz, Michelle Cerone, Dan McDonnell, Morgan Pace, Raymond Pedrick, Jim Griglun, Eli Siegel, Dan Cappucci, Emily Simcoke, Amy Fradkin, Matt Kiley, Andrew Cleary, and JD Verniero.

 All Smiles at the Jimmy Fund Scooper Bowl

-Pictured from left to right – Dan McDonnell, Raymond Pedrick, Emily Cluff, Andrew Cleary, Amy Fradkin, Dan Cappucci, Michelle Cerone and Seth Waltz
+Pictured (left to right): Dan McDonnell, Raymond Pedrick, Emily Simcoke, Andrew Cleary, Amy Fradkin, Dan Cappucci, Michelle Cerone and Seth Waltz.

 Inspired by the Imaginations of Children - Built from the Ground up by Volunteers

 At one time, the Stone Zoo's playground was nothing more than a fenced-in concrete black top with an old basketball hoop.
 With the help of almost 200 community volunteers, this eyesore was quickly converted into a beautiful new playground and community garden, in one day!
 The playground's design is based off of elements from drawings created by children from the Stoneham community.
 The project is part of Baystate Financial Charitable Foundation's ongoing commitment to serving the greater Boston community.

 The project was sponsored by the nonprofit KaBOOM!, a group that develops playgrounds in under-served areas across the country.
 Members of the SFP Wealth Team proudly took part in this endeavor and moved mulch for the playground base, assembled play equipment, painted colorful murals and planted flower and vegetable beds.
 It was a memorable experience for all and powerful reminder of the importance of team work.